 From January 1999 to January 2001, Kevin served as Vice-Chairman of the Oregon Republican Party.
 He also served as Chairman of the Oregon Republican Party from January 2003 to July 2005.
 During his tenure as Chairman, he took the Party out of debt, made the Party more inclusive, and fully organized the Party in all 36 counties in Oregon.

 Kevin has been active in many civic organizations, including the East Salem Rotary Club, where he has been a member since 1982, and where he has served on the board of directors and as president.
-Since 1984, Kevin has been on the Board of Directors of the Salem Catholic Schools Foundation, and he is currently President of that Foundation.
+Since 1984, Kevin has been on the Board of Directors of the Salem Catholic Schools Foundation.
+He served as President of the Foundation for 18 years.
+He is now President of the Salem Area Catholic Schools Association, which provides administrative and financial support to all the Catholic schools in the Salem area.

-In 1995, Kevin and other citizens founded Blanchet Catholic School, a mid-high and high school owned by the community but recognized as a Catholic school by the Archdiocese of Portland.
-Kevin has served continuously as Chairman of the Board of Directors of Blanchet Catholic School since it was incorporated in March 1995.
+In 1995, Kevin led a group of citizens who founded Blanchet Catholic School, a mid-high and high school owned by the community but recognized as a Catholic school by the Archdiocese of Portland.
+Kevin served continuously as Chairman of the Board of Directors of Blanchet Catholic School from its incorporation in March 1995 until June 2018.
+He remains on the Board of Directors and Executive Committee.